 - Dream Sue: The opening sequence John Dee single-handedly crushing the Justice League and then being congratulated by the whole of the Legion of Doom (mainly by Luthor, the Joker and Grundy).
 The sequence ends and it's revealed to have been a dream induced by an experimental machine.
 Later on, John Dee, alias Doctor Destiny, does get his chance to Mind Rape the whole of the Justice League.

 - Dream Walker: Fortunately, Martian Manhunter can enter people's sleeping minds.

 - Dream Weaver: Dr. Destiny can trap a person in their worst nightmare.

 - Dynamic Entry: Superman makes one into Green Lantern's nightmare, shooting in with fist outstretched and decking Destiny with a single punch.

 - Epic Fail: Batman's mental defences make Destiny's attempts to Mind Rape him into this (he's more effective trying to face the Badass Normal with Good Old Fisticuffs, which is definitely saying something).

-- Evil Gloating: Destiny does this at various points in the episode.
+- Evil Gloating: Destiny mocks the heroes at various points in the episode.

 To Flash: The fastest man alive, always leaving people like me in your dust.
 But now you're stuck in high gear, and you're going to be here, alone, forever.